BlueSCSI/BlueSCSI-v2/README.md

 Hard Drive & ISO image files
 ---------------------
-ZuluSCSI uses raw hard drive image files, the same as used with RaSCSI and BlueSCSI.
+ZuluSCSI uses raw hard drive image files, which are stored on a FAT32 or exFAT-formatted SD card.
 These are often referred to as "hda" files.

 Examples of valid filenames:
 * `HD5.hda` or `HD5.img`: hard drive with SCSI ID 5
 * `HD20_512.hda`: hard drive with SCSI ID 2, LUN 0, block size 512